 If the matter cannot be resolved, and the employee makes a claim to an employment tribunal, it must be made within three months (less one day) from the date their employment ended.
 This is called “the limitation date”.
 The limitation date is automatically extended to give enough time for early conciliation to take place.

-Tribunals can be notoriously expensive and long winded.
+Tribunals are expensive and protracted.
 If a tribunal case is lost, compensation will depend on the type of case.
-For example, an unfair dismissal claim has a maximum compensatory award of £86,444, but discrimination claims have unlimited compensation, not to mention legal costs on top of that.
+For example, an unfair dismissal claim has a maximum compensatory award, set each year, but discrimination claims have unlimited compensation, with legal costs in addition to damages.

 It goes without saying, the easiest way to avoid employment tribunal costs is to avoid a claim in the first place.
 By taking steps to positively address and deal with microaggressions at work, employers can help eliminate the impact within their organisation.
 Education and training are a good starting point, but this should be underpinned by good HR policies that show a clear position against this type of behaviour, and how those engaging in it will be dealt with.
 There is a fine line between offence and innocence, and when each individual employee recognises that even the most innocuous comment can be damaging, your company will be on the right track.